 $17.45 Million in Previously Approved Bond Monies Would Fund Projects Throughout State

-TRENTON – The Senate Environment and Energy Committee today approved a bill sponsored by Senator Shirley K. Turner that would provide $17.45 million in previously approved bond monies to fund vital restorations and repairs to dams throughout the state currently posing a high or significant hazard.
+TRENTON – The full Senate this week unanimously approved a bill sponsored by Senator Shirley K. Turner that would provide $17.45 million in previously approved bond monies to fund vital restorations and repairs to dams throughout the state currently posing a high or significant hazard.

-“These funds are particularly timely considering that a DEP audit released last week revealed that roughly one-third of the state’s potentially hazardous damns are overdue for inspection,” said Sen. Turner (D-Mercer).
-“We can’t afford to ignore the dangers that aging damns pose to neighboring communities in terms of property damage and loss of life.
-Ignoring these damns could potentially unleash a torrent of hazards on the surrounding environment.”
+“These funds are particularly timely considering that a recent DEP audit revealed that roughly one-third of the state’s potentially hazardous dams are overdue for inspection,” said Sen. Turner (D-Mercer).
+“We can’t afford to ignore the dangers that aging dams pose to neighboring communities in terms of property damage and loss of life.
+Ignoring these dams could potentially unleash a torrent of hazards on the surrounding environment.”

 The Department of Environmental Protection classifies dams in New Jersey under four hazard classifications.
 All of the dams that would be repaired or restored under this bill are either Class I (high hazard) or Class II (significant hazard) dams.
 The local and private projects being funded were selected by the DEP through an application and review process and are ready for construction.